weewx/weewx/docs_src/usersguide/where.md

     !!! note
         On macOS, the log file is likely to contain only severe log messages.

-See the wiki article [WeeWX logging](https://github.com/weewx/weewx/wiki/WeeWX-v4-and-logging) for more information on how to control logging in WeeWX.

 ## Location of executables in a pip install